The Exo Language

 Another key part of exocompilation is that performance engineers can describe the new chips they want to optimize for, without having to modify the compiler.
 Traditionally, the definition of the hardware interface is maintained by the compiler developers.
 However, for most new accelerator chips, the hardware interface is proprietary.
 It also changes more frequently than for general purpose chips.
 Currently, companies have to maintain their own fork of a whole traditional compiler, modified to support their particular chip.
 This requires hiring teams of compiler developers in addition to the performance engineers.

-We’ve shown that we can use Exo to quickly write code that’s as performant as Intel’s hand-optimized Math Kernel Library.
-We also have an ongoing collaboration with UC Berkeley to create code for GEMMINI, their open-source machine learning accelerator.
-We’re actively working with engineers and researchers at a number of companies, and are eager to work with more!
+We’ve shown that we can use Exo to quickly write code that’s as performant as Intel’s hand-optimized MKL, OpenBLAS, and BLIS.
+We’re actively working with engineers and researchers at a number of companies and institutions, and are eager to work with more!

 Getting Started